1sarthak7/Civiclens-vite/README.md

 ## Overview

 CivicLens is a specialized civic issue reporting and tracking application designed to bridge the accountability gap between citizens and local authorities.
-By providing exact GPS coordinates, photographic evidence, and an interactive public dashboard, CivicLens transforms opaque complaint registries into a transparent, citizen-verified resolution environment.
+By providing exact GPS coordinates, photographic evidence, and an interactive public dashboard, CivicLens transforms opaque complaint registries into a transparent, citizen verified resolution environment, Made for Our India and Our citizens .

 ---